RamanMaan/plantr/group_log.md

   - any database calls should just call it's open method instead of calling the database specifically
 - refactored current database to exclude singleton instance
 - added ability to view different types of plants
 ---
+### Raman - 06/07/2017
+- Refactored difficulty algorithm handling so it's not an object, rather it's an alogorithm that assigns a plant a difficulty
+- Added to the Difficulty Tests range
+---